 Kim holds a Bachelor’s Degree in Education and English and a Diploma in Secondary Teaching from Canterbury University.
 Prior to joining the Ministry, Kim worked at the Department of Internal Affairs and the State Services Commission.

-Acting Deputy Secretary for Graduate Achievement, Vocations and Careers: Dr Grant Klinkum
+Acting Deputy Secretary for Graduate Achievement, Vocations and Careers

-Ellen started as Deputy Secretary, Early Learning and Student Achievement on 26 June 2017.
+Ellen started as Deputy Secretary, Early Learning and Student Achievement in 2017.
 The Early Learning and Student Achievement group supports education leaders to lift progress and achievement for all children and young people.
-The focus of the group is on supporting: New Zealand’s curricula; assessment of children and young people’s learning progress and achievement against the curricula; the provision of personalised learning pathways for children and young people; and a quality and sustainable education workforce.
-The Early Learning and Achievement group also has responsibility for the establishment and management of Partnership Schools.
+The focus of the group is on supporting New Zealand’s curricula, assessment of children and young people’s learning progress and achievement against the curricula, the provision of personalised learning pathways for children and young people, and a quality and sustainable education workforce.

 Prior to taking up this role, Ellen was Deputy Secretary for Strategy, Planning and Governance for the Ministry.
 During her time in this role Ellen led the Update of the Education Act and the Review of Funding systems, along with leading work for the Ministry on business strategy, organisation performance, risk and assurance, legal services, communications, ministerial services and support for the Secretary for Education.